Abortion in Guatemala: Current legal status and punishment

 The law is divided into eight different articles numbered 133–140.
 The first article establishes Guatemala's legal definition of abortion as "the death of the product of conception at any time of pregnancy", while the rest address the imprisonment punishments associated with abortion.

 Article 134 states that "a woman who causes her abortion or consents to another person causing it, shall be punished with imprisonment of one to three years.
 If driven for reasons linked intimately to her state that produce undoubted psychic disturbance, the penalty shall be imprisonment of six months to two years".

 Article 135 concerns the role of consent in an abortion.
-If the woman consents to the abortion then the imprisonment term for the woman and the person who performs the procedure is one to three years.
+If the woman consents to the abortion then the imprisonment term for the woman and the person who provided the service is one to three years.
 If the abortion is carried out intentionally without the consent of the woman then imprisonment is extended to three to six years.
 This article also addresses the nature of the abortion, stating that if "violence, threat, or deceit has been employed, the penalty shall be imprisonment of four to eight years".

 Article 136 addresses the punishment for the person who incurred the abortion if the woman dies.
 If she consented and then died the punishment is three to eight years but if she did not consent then imprisonment is four to twelve years.

 Article 137 states that an abortion with the consent of the woman and with the support of another doctor is not punishable if the death of the fetus was not intentional and was solely a result of trying to save the life of the mother, given that all other means of saving her were utilized.

 Article 138 addresses unintended abortion.
 If violence occurs and an abortion is unintentionally caused while it is obvious that the victim is pregnant then imprisonment for the person responsible for the violence is one to three years.
 If there are injuries incurred onto the woman that are more than just an abortion then the length of imprisonment is increased by one third.

 Article 139 address negligent abortion which is punished by one to three years' imprisonment given the woman knew she was pregnant.

 Article 140 addresses specific aggravation related to abortion and states that "A doctor who, abusing his or her profession, causes the abortion or cooperates in it shall be punished with the penalties provided for in Article 135, with a fine of five hundred to three thousand quetzals, with disqualification of exercising his or her profession for two to five years".